liuwuji/liuwuji.github.io/aboutme.md

 title: About me
 comments: true
 ---
-My research interests include flexible robot, flexible robot control and visual servoing control in flexible robot.
+In SJTU, my research interests include flexible robot and visual servoing control in flexible robot.
 I received the joint PhD degree from Shanghai Jiao Tong University and University of Toronro in 2022.

+From 2023，I joined AVIC, working on Unmanned Aerial Vehicle.

 ### Education